Epic Strategies for Building Self-Esteem in Tweens

 One of the most challenging yet essential lessons for tweens is learning to cope with failure.
 As parents, it’s natural to want to shield your children from disappointment, but allowing them to experience setbacks is crucial for building resilience.
 Failure is not just an inevitable part of life; it’s a valuable teacher.

 When tweens learn to face challenges and overcome obstacles, they develop a sense of competence and strength.
-It’s important for parents to provide support and encouragement during these times, helping tweens understand that failure is a stepping stone to success, not a permanent state.
+Parents need to provide support and encouragement during these times, helping tweens understand that failure is a stepping stone to success, not a permanent state.

 By embracing failure as a learning opportunity, tweens can grow in confidence and develop a resilient mindset that will benefit them throughout their life.